ethan546/NEGATIVE-THIRD-ORDER-RECURSION/README.md

-This is the main repository for my public work
+This is a repo for a short math paper I wrote on negative third order recursion